Himalayan Yoga Academy

 Yoga can also have an impact on stress management, obesity (also as a part of physical exercise), and better concentration & memory.

-Research has shown that educational curricula incorporating stress-management programs improve academic performance, self-esteem, good knowledge, well discipline, morality, social & family relation, classroom behavior, concentration, and emotional balance.
+Research has shown that educational curricula incorporating stress-management programs improve academic performance, self-esteem, good knowledge, well discipline, morality, social and family relations, classroom behavior, concentration, and emotional balance.

 Various individual controlled studies have shown that yoga appears to be a promising complementary therapy and stress-management tool for children, adolescents, and adults with very low reports of adverse effects.
 Yoga as a therapeutic intervention has positive effects on psychological functioning, especially in children coping with emotional, mental, and behavioral health problems.
 Yoga deals with good food habits, good sleep, recreation, rest, psycho-counseling, etc.